-- $\bullet \ \ \text{IBM is a trademark or registered trademark of International Business Machines Corporation}.$ - Macintosh, Mac OS X and PowerBook are trademarks of Apple Computer, Inc., registered in the U.S. and other countries. - Windows, Windows 98, Windows Me, Windows XP or Windows 2000 are trademarks or registered trademarks of Microsoft Corporation. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.
+- IBM is a trademark or registered trademark of International Business Machines Corporation. - Macintosh, Mac OS X and PowerBook are trademarks of Apple Inc. registered in the U.S. and other countries. - Microsoft, Windows and PowerPoint are trademarks or registered trademarks of Microsoft Corporation. - VESA is a registered trademark of Video Electronics Standards Association. - Other product and company names mentioned in this user's manual may be the trademarks or registered trademarks of their respective holders.